intermezzOS/book/src/appendix/numeral-systems.md

 ### Let's Use Math

-We can sumarize what we just said with a math formula:
+We can summarize what we just said with a math formula:

 \\[ 1 \cdot 10^1 + 2 \cdot 10^0 = 12 \\]